 Ball also supports the University of Colorado and some of its sustainability programs, including the “Green on the Screen” contest.
 During this digital media contest, a partnership between Ball and the University of Colorado Environmental Center, students use their creative skills and digital technology to promote sustainability on campus.
 The focus of the contest is to promote aluminum recycling and raise awareness on how it ties into the school’s zero waste goal of 90% landfill diversion by 2020.

-Ball is the largest manufacture of aluminum beverage cans in Brazil.
-According to ABAL, the Brazilian Aluminum Association, and ABRALATAS, the Brazilian Association of Can Manufacturers, the 2020 Brazilian beverage can recycling rate was 97.4%.
+Ball is the largest manufacturer of aluminum beverage cans in Brazil.
+According to ABAL, the Brazilian Aluminum Association, and ABRALATAS, the Brazilian Association of Can Manufacturers, the 2021 Brazilian beverage can recycling rate was 98.7%.

 TIME TO RECYCLE